betfair-datascientists/betfair-datascientists.github.io/src/mentalGame/correctingyouremotions.md

 **Step 2:** Explain why it makes sense that you have this problem, or why you think, feel, or react that way.

-It is logical because for me, the pain of losses is felt 10x more than the excitement of winning.
+It is logical because for me, the pain of losses is felt 10 times more than the excitement of winning.
 A lot of people lose in gambling and I know it requires a lot of work to remain in the top few winning punters.
 It's understandable that I don't like losses as this brings on fear of failure, fear of loss and fear of humiliation.

 **Step 3:** Explain why the logic in Step 2 is flawed.